 (Kind of a big deal)

-The pheochromocytoma tumor actually releases these same hormones in excess, causing persistent or episodic high blood pressure and rapid heart rate.
+But here’s the thing – the pheochromocytoma tumor actually releases these same hormones in lethal amounts, causing persistent or episodic high blood pressure and rapid heart rate.
 If left untreated, or (often undiagnosed!) it can lead to life threatening damage to other parts of the body (ex) stroke, heart disease, nerve damage in the eye, kidney failure, and even death.

 When the tumor releases its high amount of adrenaline into the body, it causes a severe and sudden crisis and this results in a spike of blood pressure and heart rate.
 The symptoms this causes may include: